pymupdf/PyMuPDF/docs/irect.rst

       :arg point_like fixpoint: the fixed point.
       :arg matrix_like matrix: the matrix.
       :returns: a new :ref:`Quad`.
 This a wrapper of the same-named quad method.
+If infinite, the infinite quad is returned.

    .. method:: norm()